 - Oxiclean - wet your sheets with cold water, then allow them to soak into a solution of cold water and Oxiclean for approximately six hours, before machine washing.

 - Contact solution - Spray your contact solution over the stain and let it sit for a few hours.
 Repeat until the stain fades, then wash your sheets as normal.

-Whether it be due to a middle-of-the-night nosebleed, your children climbing onto your bed with a bloody knee or elbow, or an unfortunate leakage during that time of the month, getting blood stains out can be difficult.
+Whether it be due to a middle-of-the-night nosebleed, your children climbing onto your bed with a bloody knee or elbow, or an unfortunate leakage during that time of the month, getting blood stains out of your sheets can be difficult.
 However, there’s good news - it can be done!

 With the right advice and the right tools, you can make your sheets look good as new.
+Whether you try hydrogen peroxide, dish soap, or white vinegar, one of these methods should do the trick.
+Remember not to use hot water or bleach, as these can worsen the situation.
 We hope this helps!